microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

 sudo apt-get install lamp-server^
 ```

-When prompted; enter the Password for the MySQL root user.
-Since this is a local development environment just enter _password_.
-On a side note, __NEVER__ do this on a public facing machine server.
+**DO NOT LEAVE THE PASSWORD FIELD BLANK**,when prompted; enter the Password for the MySQL root user.
+Since this is a local development environment just enter _password_; **NEVER** do this on a public facing server.

 ## [Apache](https://httpd.apache.org/)